SmartlyDressedGames/Unturned-Docs/servers/server-hosting.rst

 How to Install Server using SteamCMD
 ------------------------------------

-1. Login to Steam anonymously:
+1. Login to Steam anonymously.

 .. code-block:: bash

 	login anonymous

-2. Download the server:
+2. Download the Unturned Dedicated Server application.

 .. code-block:: bash

 	app_update 1110390

-*Note: this command can also be used to update the server.*
+.. tip:: This command can also be used to update the server

-3. Close SteamCMD:
+3. Close SteamCMD.

 .. code-block:: bash

 	quit

-4. The server files are now in the ``...SteamCMD\steamapps\common\U3DS`` directory.
+4. Server files have been installed in the default `app install directory <https://developer.valvesoftware.com/wiki/SteamCMD#Downloading_an_App>`_, which is ``./steamapps/common/U3DS/``.

 Continue to: :ref:`How to Launch Server on Windows <doc_server_hosting:launch_server_windows>` or :ref:`How to Launch Server on Linux <doc_server_hosting:launch_server_linux>`